Probabilistic Representation and Approximation for Coupled Systems of Variational Inequalities: Numerical issues

 {\bf Step 3.
 Approximation of the conditional expectations.} The last step consists in estimating the conditional expectation operators $\Eb_{t_k}$ arising in \reff{Znh}.
-We adopt here the approach of Longstaff-Schwarz generalized by \cite{GobLemWar} relying on least square regressions.
+We adopt here the approach of Longstaff-Schwarz generalized in Gobet et al. (2006) relying on least square regressions.